bowen-upenn/GeoGrid_Bench/README.md

 ### Step 3 - Saving Inference Results

 **Evaluation results** will be automatically saved in the [result/](result/) directory, with filenames that include both the model name and the data modality for easy identification.
 For example, ```eval_results_gpt-4o_text.json```.

-> 💡Note that if you set [START_IDX] to 0, a new result file will be created and the old one will be removed.
-Otherwise, the script will append new evaluation results to the existing result file.